stephendickens1/ruby-foundations/chapter1/01_say_hello_to_ruby.md

 1. What happens if you try to _reassign_ a _constant_?
 Do it now in IRB.

 2. We've seen that a `String` is created by enclosing some characters in quotes.
 What happens if you leave them out?
-Do it, see what happens and try to explain what's going on.
+Do it (being sure to use a capital `H`) see what happens and try to explain what's going on.

 I.e. Try this...